 Dot Map

 Dot Maps display the actual geolocation of each record in the dataset as a dot on a map.
-These are best for detecting patterns or the distribution of data at a precise location (states, cities, street addresses, house numbers, etc.) by placing same-sized points over those locations.
+These are best for detecting patterns or the distribution of data at a precise location (states, cities, street addresses, house numbers, and so on) by placing same-sized points over those locations.

 Required Columns